intelsdi-x/snap-plugin-collector-scaleio/METRICS.md

+# snap collector plugin - scaleio

 ## Collected Metrics

-This plugin has the ability to gather the following metrics:
+This plugin has the ability to gather the following metrics per each storage pool:

 Namespace | Data Type | Description
 ----------|-----------|-----------------------